-It is the responsibility of the client to provide the Authorised Reseller Installer (ARI) designer and installer with a Requirements Specification for them to design and install Automist, including whether any enhancements (see page 16) to the system are necessary.
+It is the responsibility of the client to provide the Authorised Reseller Installer (ARI) designer and commissioner installer with a Requirements Specification for them to design and install Automist, including whether any enhancements (see page 18) to the system are necessary.

 IMPORTANT!
-This specification must originate from the client, their main contractor, or their appointed fire engineer as they are the only participants with the required knowledge of the building and occupancy risks, and the overall Fire Safety Plan and the role that Automist plays in assuring safety: this responsibility should not be devolved to the Automist Designer.
-It is the responsibility of the client, or their appointed representative, to consider these, and communicate the results of their deliberations to the Automist Designer / Installer so that these can be accounted for within the design.
+This specification must originate from the Client, their Main Contractor, or their appointed Fire Engineer as they are the only participants with the knowledge required of the building and occupancy risks, and the overall Fire Safety Plan and the role that Automist plays in assuring safety: this responsibility should not be devolved to Automist Designer.
+It is the responsibility of the Client, or their appointed representative, to consider these, and communicate the results of their deliberations to the Automist Designer / Installer so that these can be accounted for within the design.